korymath/jann/README.md

 You will need the uwsgi_params file, which is available in the nginx directory of the uWSGI distribution, or from https://github.com/nginx/nginx/blob/master/conf/uwsgi_params

-Copy it into your project directory.
-In a moment we will tell nginx to refer to it.
+Copy the following into a file on your server.

 `/etc/nginx/sites-available/JANN.conf`
 ```sh